Available until June 14, 2018

 Speaker: William C. Grossman, ERPA, QPA

-This webcast will address the very complex rules of RMDs and the diverse circumstances a plan administrator faces in dealing with a variety of participant scenarios.
-We will offer real-life situations and solutions based on the guidance where it exists and best practice options for the gray areas we often encounter in the administration of plans.
-This webcast will be devoted to DC plan RMDs; however, we also will briefly discuss DB RMDs in light of the growing popularity of DC/DB combo plans.
-We will also discuss aggregation of RMDs and participants with multiple plans over their lifetime.
+This webcast addresses the complex rules of RMDs and the diverse circumstances a plan administrator faces in dealing with a variety of participant scenarios.
+Explore real-life situations and solutions based on the guidance where it exists and best practice options for the gray areas we often encounter in the administration of plans.
+This webcast is devoted to DC plan RMDs; however, it also covers DB RMDs in light of the growing popularity of DC/DB combo plans.
+Discuss aggregation of RMDs and participants with multiple plans over their lifetime.

 Speaker: Joseph J. Lazzarotti, CIPP, Attorney at Law, Jackson Lewis, PC

 An infamous bank robber once said, “I rob banks because that’s where the money is.”
-Data thieves, understandably, have a similar strategy – go where the data is.
-If there is one thing benefit plan service providers and plan sponsors have it is lots of data.
-Businesses are slowly discovering the range of cyber risks facing them, including spear-phishing, ransomware, even their own employees.
+Data thieves, understandably, have a similar strategy — go where the data is.
+If there is one thing benefit plan service providers and plan sponsors have, it is lots of data.
+Businesses are slowly discovering the range of cyber risks facing them, including spear-phishing, ransomware and even their own employees.
 But many are not doing what they need to do and are woefully out of compliance.
 Just calling the “IT Guy” is not a good strategy.
-This webcast will get businesses started on a comprehensive approach to combating cyber risk and minimizing legal compliance risk.
+This webcast gets businesses started on a comprehensive approach to combating cyber risk and minimizing legal compliance risk.

 Speaker: Kelly Finnell, Howard Kaplan, Carla Klingler, Michael McGinley, and Lee Swerdlin

 ESOPs are a powerful financial and ownership transition tool.
 However, broad statutory requirements and fiduciary risks (real and perceived) can be quite intimidating for professionals when questioned by their clients about becoming an “ESOP Company.”
-In this webcast a panel of experienced ESOP consultants will seek to demystify some of the elements of this fascinating tool, from both technical and operational perspectives.
-Topics to be covered include transition strategies, tax implications, business valuation, fiduciary responsibilities, comparative ERISA plan administration and compliance, and growing a more productive “ownership culture.”
+In this webcast, a panel of experienced ESOP consultants seek to demystify some of the elements of this fascinating tool, from both technical and operational perspectives.
+Topics include transition strategies, tax implications, business valuation, fiduciary responsibilities, comparative ERISA plan administration and compliance, and growing a more productive “ownership culture.”

 Speaker: Kelsey Mayo, Poyner Spruill LLP, Partner with Employee Benefits Group

-403(b) plans are unique (and some say quirky)!
-They have unique rules and therefore have unique problems.
-As with 401(a) plans, undiscovered errors can result in hefty sanctions, government audits, claims for benefits, and expensive remediation.
-We’ll take an in-depth look at common operational errors that occur in 403(b) plans, how they often happen, how to avoid them, and (once discovered) how to correct them.
+403(b) plans are unique — some even say quirky!
+They have unique rules, and therefore, have unique problems.
+As with 401(a) plans, undiscovered errors can result in hefty sanctions, government audits, claims for benefits and expensive remediation.
+Take an in-depth look at common operational errors that occur in 403(b) plans, how they often happen, how to avoid them and how to correct them.

 Speaker: S. Derrin Watson, of the Law Offices of S. Derrin Watson